smcalilly/hello-leaflet/README.md

 export default App
 ```

-This should show a map that is centered above Chicago.
+This should show a map that is centered-ish above Chicago.

 ## Fetch and render GeoJSON
 This is where you'll make a map with some GeoJSON.
 We'll use the [2012 Chicago Judicial Wards GeoJSON](https://raw.githubusercontent.com/datamade/chicago-judicial-elections/master/wards/wards_2012.geojson).
-(TODO: better geojson?)

 ### Create a new component with the BaseMap
-We have a BaseMap, and we can build a new component upon it to make a unique map.
+We can use our `BaseMap` component to build a new component for a unique map.
 We want to create a `ChicagoWardMap` component so that we can encapsulate all the details about the map.

 Import the `BaseMap` component in `src/maps/wards.js` and use it in a new `ChicagoWardMap` component:
 ```jsx